tiagoh/iTerm-QuickMultipleSSH/README.md

-# iTerm iTermQuickMultipleSSH, Mac iTerm multiple servers ssh login
+# iTerm-QuickMultipleSSH, Mac iTerm multiple servers ssh login

-iTermQuickMultipleSSH consists in a applescript that allows to launch a single window of the great [iTerm.app] (http://www.iterm2.com) on your Mac OS X with multiple tabs that automatically login via ssh on a list of servers previously selected.
+iTerm-QuickMultipleSSH consists in a applescript that allows to launch a single window of the great [iTerm.app] (http://www.iterm2.com) on your Mac OS X with multiple tabs that automatically login via ssh on a list of servers previously selected.